Impact

 Affected Systems

-Google Chrome on Windows versions before 147.0.7727.101 are affected.
-Users of this browser edition who have not applied the latest patch are at risk.
+Google Chrome on Windows versions prior to 147.0.7727.101 are affected.
+Users who have not applied the latest patch are at risk.

 Risk and Exploitability

-The vulnerability is rated high, with a CVSS score of 8.3; however, the EPSS score is not available and it is not listed in the CISA KEV catalog, indicating no current evidence of active exploitation.
-The attack requires the attacker to deliver a crafted HTML page that successfully compromises the renderer process; once that is achieved, the sandbox escape can occur.
+The vulnerability is rated high, with a CVSS score of 8.3; the EPSS score is below one percent (< 1%), and it is not listed in the CISA KEV catalog, indicating no current evidence of active exploitation.
+The attack requires the delivery of a crafted HTML page that successfully compromises the renderer process; once that occurs, the sandbox escape can be achieved.
 Given the severity, the potential impact is significant if exploitation occurs.

 OpenCVE Enrichment